mrtruongvu/hugo-static-app/content/_index.md

 👋

 {{< typeit
-speed = 13 >}} Hello you, welcome to my blog!
-I am Truong, a passionate traveller and nature enthusiast.
-This blog offers curated hikes and other travel tips to help you take your trip to the next level!
+speed = 13 >}}Hello there!
+Welcome to this remote corner of the world wide web.
+I am Truong and this is my little contribution to the internet.
+Here, you’ll find blog posts about the best hikes, tech that inspires me, and my life.

-I am currently updating content on my new website.
+I am still updating content on my new website.

-Check back soon!
+Feel free to explore and check back soon!
 {{< /typeit >}}